Yinhaha2/MyStudy/prompt.md

   "source": "<username or bot>",
   "channel": "inline_review_comment | formal_review | pr_comment",
   "signal": "<short tag>",
-  "summary": "<one English sentence>",
+  "summary": "<one summary sentence>",
   "blocking": true,
   "action_taken": "<follow-up or null>"
 }
 ```

 #### `collaboration_trajectory`
-Array of short English strings describing the human–agent interaction timeline.
+Array of short strings describing the human–agent interaction timeline.

 ### `data_coverage`
 Booleans reflecting what was available in the payload: `has_commit_details`, `has_timeline`, `has_formal_review`, `has_review_or_comment_text`, `has_linked_issue`, `per_pr_folder`.